Ndeshy/Final-year-project/School Finder/README.md

 # school-finder-android
 The school finder application.

-Currently the school finder enables users to browse and filter schools listed on the school finder database.
+The school finder application enables users to browse and filter schools listed on the school finder database.
 The schools can be viewed on a map (currently only on Google Maps) or browsed through on a list.

 The filters include:
 - Keyword search